ungreanable/TerminalController/README.md

-# ForexController
+# TerminalController
-Controller your Terminal by ForexController
+Control your Terminal by TerminalController
 - Start All Terminal
 - Kill All Terminal
 - Toggle Expert Advisors (EA)